JuanCarlosAlo/VPA-COMPI/readme.md

 ## Description

-VPA COMPI is a virtual personal asistant for journal entries, tasks and notes, it will save your personal information.
+VPM COMPI is a virtual personal manager for journal entries, tasks and notes, it will save your personal information.

 ## What have I learned in this project?